Periods and Sleep Problems

 Tiredness before your period can be linked to low levels of serotonin, a chemical in the brain that can affect your mood and energy levels.

-Up to 7 in 10 women say that their sleep changes just before their period.
+Up to 7 in 10 people have say that their sleep changes just before their period.
 The Sleep Health Foundation report that the most common time for this to occur is 3 to 6 days before the period starts.

 - Waking up frequently